-Server Name The Server Name is the name used for the USB network storage, FTP, and media server functions of the Router.
+Server Name The Server Name is the name used for the USB network storage and FTP functions of the Router.
 The default, Ciscoxxxxx, is displayed.
 XXXXX represents the last 5 digits of your serial number.
 This can be found on the bottom of the router.